Supported platforms

 PyObjC is a project that targets macOS and does not work on other platforms, such as iOS, Linux or Windows.
 The project targets macOS 10.9 or later, and is tested regularly on the current release of macOS using the Python installers on www.python.org.

-PyObjC supports the Python versions that are supported by the CPython core developers when the major release of PyObjC was released (generally in October), and will add new versions of Python when they come available.
+PyObjC supports the Python versions that will be supported by the CPython core developers uhtil the next the major release of PyObjC will be released (generally in October), and will add new versions of Python when they come available.

-Currently PyObjC supports Python 3.9 upto and including 3.13.
+Currently PyObjC supports Python 3.10 upto and including 3.14.
+Python 3.15 (alpha) is supported experimentally.

-Free-threading as introduced in Python 3.13 is supported experimentally, mostly because of limited testing.
+Free-threading as introduced in Python 3.13 is supported, see Free-threading support for more information.

 Old Python versions